Does this ADHD chaos sound like you?

 DBT & CBT for ADHD

 Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT) are therapy approaches that teach practical tools for handling impulsive thoughts, emotional swings, and self-doubt.
 I use these techniques flexibly — not in a formulaic way — so you get as much or as little structure as you need.
-The focus is on helping you pause, get curious about your thoughts, and respond with more choice and self-kindness instead of reacting automatically.
+The focus is on helping you pause, get curious about your impulses before acting on them, and respond with more choice and self-kindness instead of reacting automatically.

 Executive Function Coaching

 ADHD executive function coaching helps you understand and support the “management system” of your brain; things like planning, prioritizing, and following through.
-Once we figure out which areas are most challenging for you—for example: task initiation, time management, or emotional control—we’ll co-create strategies that actually fit how your brain works.
+Once we figure out which areas are most challenging for you—for example: task initiation, time management, or emotional control—we’ll co-create strategies that actually fit how your neurodivergent brain works (rather than trying to shoehorn you into the neurotypical mold).

 That might mean experimenting with body-doubling, external reminders, or new ways to structure your day so you’re not relying solely on willpower (which is exhausting).
 Executive function coaching isn’t about turning you into someone else, it’s about making life flow more smoothly so you can focus on what matters most to you.